Texas Cottage Food Law: Food Safety Training Requirements

 Texas cottage food production

-Under the Texas cottage food law, you can operate a cottage food business and sell certain foods directly to consumers.
+Under the Texas cottage food law, you can operate a cottage food business and sell certain foods directly to people.

 Allowed cottage foods include: